Delano, California: Recreation

 The nearby Sequoia National Forest includes a vast number of Giant Sequoia groves, impressive granite monoliths, scenic canyons and meadows.
 The Tule Elk State Reserve provides protection to the Tule elk which in the past were in danger of extinction.
 Lake Woollomes is a popular location.
 The Kern National Wildlife Refuge is nearby.
 The Shirley Meadows Ski Area, located on Green Horn Mountain provides skiing opportunities.
 The nearby Kern River and Isabella Lake are popular during the summer.

 Community parks

-The city of Delano has twelve parks for families and children to enjoy.
+The city of Delano has thirteen parks for families and children to enjoy.